NWChemEx/PluginPlay/docs/source/developer/design/property_type.rst

 Property types defined in C++ can be used in Python so long as the types in the interface are registered with pybind11.
 Some users will want to define their property types in Python though.
-In such case sthe inputs/results are Python types and will not be visible to C++ (without some sort of registration system).
+In such cases the inputs/results are Python types and will not be visible to C++ (without some sort of registration system).